'Hawks in the NBA: Graham enjoys breakout season in Charlotte

 In 63 games during the 2019-20 season, Graham started 53 times and averaged 18.2 points and 7.5 assists while playing 35.1 minutes per night.

-He averaged nearly four 3-point makes per game, on 37.3% shooting from behind the arc, and also hit 82% of his free throw attempts.
+He averaged nearly four 3-point makes per game on 37.3% shooting from behind the arc, and he hit 82% of his free throw attempts.

-After playing in 46 games during his rookie season — with three starts — Graham’s big second year brought his career NBA averages to 12.5 points and 5.4 assists per game.
+After Graham played in 46 games during his rookie season — with three starts — his big second year brought his career NBA averages to 12.5 points and 5.4 assists per game.

-That’s a pretty good return on a second-round pick and puts Graham firmly in the running for the NBA's Most Improved Player award for the 2019-20 season.
+That’s a pretty good return on a second-round pick, and it put Graham firmly in the running for the NBA's Most Improved Player award for the 2019-20 season.

 Past Hawks in the NBA Updates: